ecmwf/atlas-docs/content/getting_started/install_ecbuild.rst

 What is ecbuild?
 ================

-ecbuild is essentially a project that contains a collection of CMake macros that make uniformize how CMake projects are built.
+ecbuild is project that contains a collection of CMake macros

 Downloading
 ===========